pytorch/pytorch.github.io/_posts/2025-04-15-how-ibm-uses-pt-terratorch.md

 ![globes](/assets/images/how-ibm-uses-pt-terratorch/fg1.png){:style="width:100%"}

-Caption: The power of foundation models, even with 75-95% of the input data removed, the models do a fantastic job in reconstruction of the input data - therefore learning the underlying physics of our planet in a deep, latent space
+**The power of foundation models, even with 75-95% of the input data removed, the models do a fantastic job in reconstruction of the input data - therefore learning the underlying physics of our planet in a deep, latent space**

 ## The Business Challenge